 But his death changes the presidential race in one important way: No longer can Republicans assume any check-the-box conservative will be enough to defeat Obama.
 They will have to nominate someone with a record of leadership who can compete with Obama’s gravitas as commander-in-chief.
 It will take more than a generic Republican to defeat Obama, and the nominee will have to run as much on his or her own accomplishments as on criticizing the president.

-This article appears in the May 4, 2011, edition of National Journal Daily.
+This article appears in the May 4, 2011, edition of NJ Daily.